Archaerhodopsin: History

-Members of the archaerhodopsin family
+Family members

 Seven members of the archaerhodopsin family have been identified to date.

-Archaerhodopsins-1 and -2 (AR1 and AR2)
+AR1 and AR2

 Archaerhodopsin 1 and 2 (AR1 and AR2) were the first archaerhodopsins to be identified and are expressed by Halobacterium sp.
 Aus-1 and Aus-2 respectively.
 Both species were first isolated in Western Australia in the late 1980s.
 The crystal structures of both proteins were solved by Kunio Ihara, Tsutomo Kouyama and co-workers at Nagoya University, together with collaborators at the Spring-8 synchrotron.

-Archaerhodopsin-3 (AR3 or Arch)
+AR3/Arch

 AR3 is expressed by Halorubrum sodomense.
 The organism was first identified in the Dead Sea in 1980 and requires a higher concentration of Mg2+ ions for growth than related halophiles.
 The aop3 gene was cloned by Ihara and colleagues at Nagoya University in 1999 and the protein was found to share 59% sequence identity with bacteriorhodopsin.
 The crystal structure of AR3 was solved by Anthony Watts at Oxford University and Isabel Moraes at the National Physical Laboratory, together with collaborators at Diamond Light Source.

 Mutants of Archaerhodopsin-3 (AR3) are widely used as tools in optogenetics for neuroscience research.

 AR3 has recently been introduced as a fluorescent voltage sensor.

-Archaerhodopsin-4 (AR4)
+AR4

 AR4 is expressed in Halobacterium species xz 515.
 The organism was first identified in a salt lake in Tibet.
-The gene encoding AR4 was identified by H Wang and colleagues in 2000.
-In most bacteriorhodopsin homologs, H+ release to the extracellular medium takes place before a replacement ion is taken up from the cytosolic side of the membrane, however under the acidic conditions found in the organism’s native habitat, the order of these stages in the AR4 photocycle is reversed.
+The gene encoding it was identified by H. Wang and colleagues in 2000.
+In most bacteriorhodopsin homologs, H+ release to the extracellular medium takes place before a replacement ion is taken up from the cytosolic side of the membrane.
+Under the acidic conditions found in the organism's native habitat, the order of these stages in the AR4 photocycle is reversed.

-Archaerhodopsin-BD1 (AR-BD1)
+AR-BD1

 AR-BD1 (also known as HxAR) is expressed by Halorubrum xinjiangense.
 The organism was first isolated from Xiao-Er-Kule Lake in Xinjiang, China.

-Archaerhodopsin-He (HeAr)
+HeAr

 HeAR is expressed by Halorubrum ejinorense.
 The organism was first isolated from Lake Ejinor in Inner Mongolia, China.

-Archaerhodopsin-TP009 (AR-TP009 or ArchT)
+AR-TP009/ArchT

 AR-TP009 is expressed by Halorubrum sp.
 TP009.
 Its ability to act as a neural silencer has been investigated in mouse cortical pyramidal neurons.